fbradyirl/webex_bot/README.md

 * Simply add 'commands' which are just strings which instruct the bot to perform some action and reply with some result.
 * Allows for single or multi-post responses.
 This is useful if you want to reply with a lot of data, but it won't all fit in a single response.
+* Restrict bot to certain users or domains.
 * Uses the [webexteamssdk][2] package to send back replies from the bot.

 ## Getting started